-The Shafik Gabr Fellowship, part of the East-West: The Art of Dialogue initiative, is now in it’s second year with the 2014 class having successfully completed the travel portion of the program.
+The 2015 Shafik Gabr Fellowship, part of the East-West: The Art of Dialogue initiative is now open for application.
+Please click here to apply.

-The U.S. portion of the exchange was held from June 7 – 21st with visits to Washington, DC, Atlanta, New York and New Jersey.
+The 2014 Fellows visited Cairo, Giza, Alexandria, Luxor, and Aswan in May 2014, and the U.S. portion of the exchange was held from June 7 – 21st with visits to Washington, DC, Atlanta, New York and New Jersey.

 Both the 2013 and the 2014 Gabr Fellows classes consisted of 10 American and 10 Egyptian participants.
 They travel and live together during a four-week program, spending two weeks in Egypt and two weeks in the United States.